 34. $3 emoji-only donation challenge

-35. “Beat the goal” progress bar campaign
+35. “Beat the Goal” progress bar campaign

-37. Sell old yearbooks / photos digitally
+37. Sell old yearbooks or photos digitally

 38. Pay-to-vote theme day

-39. Mystery email reward (coupon, joke, tip)
+39. Mystery email reward (coupon, joke, or tip)

 40. Donate to reveal a secret or surprise